Travel Tips with children – it can be fun

 Station bingo

-Rail journeys are perfect for everything that you can do in a small space.
-Teach your children a new card game or surprise them with a coloring book or a sticker book.
-There are now some complex coloring books for older children, or elaborate sticker books in which your kids can make up, style and dress drawn figures.
-Other magazines combine comics, puzzles and stickers, for example from Lego.
+Train rides are perfect for small-space activities: Teach your kids a new card game or surprise them with a coloring or sticker book.
+There are complex coloring books for older children and intricate sticker books to dress up and style drawn figures.
+Other booklets combine comics, puzzles, and stickers, like Lego.

 Most children think flying is great – but not getting up at four in the morning.
 Let your kids sleep in the clothes they'll be traveling in, it will save you time.
 Include an extra hour in your timetable, then you won’t have to drag the kids through the check-in lounge like stubborn mules.
 And stay cool when your two-year-olds throw themselves to the ground in a tantrum at the gate: It may well be that 200 people get to witness it.
 But 100 of them are thinking, "I've been through that myself”, and another 50 are thinking, "I was just like that."
 The only one who is getting upset is you.